 MA, Central European University in Budapest, 2006-2007.

 In 2007, I graduated from the Central European University in Budapest/ Hungary.
 I wrote my Master’s thesis on “Monument discourse and the Hungarian case: Competing political interpretations in Budapest’s monuments for the Hungarian Revolution of 1956.”
-I have been very fortunate to have received support and advice from professors István Rév and Balázs Trencsényi, who despite my initial ignorance and naivite helped me with a project that originally I neither knew nor understood much about.
+I have been very fortunate to have received kind support and generous advice from professors István Rév and Balázs Trencsényi, who despite my initial ignorance and naïvité helped me with a project that originally I neither knew nor understood much about.

 A group of extraordinary friends, among them Zsófia Lóránd, Stevo Đurašković, Danilo Šarenać, Uku Lember and Sinziana Paltineanu, and several outstanding professors initiated me to the history of Central Europe.
 They also inspired me to pursue my dissertation on the complex history of this region.
-I am grateful for the inspiration from my mentors István Rév, László Kontler, Alfred Rieber, Constantin Iordachi, and Balázs Trencsényi.
+I am grateful for the inspiration from my mentors István Rév, László Kontler, Alfred Rieber, Constantin Iordachi, Nadia al-Bagdadi and Balázs Trencsényi.

 BA, European University Viadrina in Frankfurt (Oder), 2003-2006.

 In 2006, after four semesters at the European University Viadrina in Frankfurt (Oder)/ Germany, I graduated with a Bachelors Degree in Cultural and Social Sciences.
 Professor Gangolf Hübinger and Dr. Klaus Große Kracht (then at the Center for Contemporary History, Potsdam) advised me on my undergraduate thesis on “Tannenberg.
 Aufstieg und Fall eines deutschen Erinnerungsortes“ [Tannenberg.
 Rise and Fall of a German lieu de mémoire].